Skip to main content

 Activate compression

-If you have async indexing and AutoPQ enabled, PQ compression can be started anytime.
-If not, you should only enable PQ after you have imported enough objects to train the algorithm.
+• If you have async indexing and AutoPQ enabled, PQ compression can be enabled anytime.
+If AutoPQ is not enabled, you should only enable PQ after you have imported enough objects to train the algorithm.

 Recommendations

-• The cost savings are significant.
+Most applications benefit from compression.
+The cost savings are significant.
 In Weaviate Cloud, for example, compressed collections can be more than 80% cheaper than uncompressed collections.

 • If you have a small collection that uses a flat index, consider a BQ index.
-The BQ index is 32 times smaller and much, much faster than the uncompressed equivalent.
+The BQ index is 32 times smaller and much faster than the uncompressed equivalent.

 • Most users with medium to large data sets should consider SQ compression.
 SQ compressed vectors are one quarter the size of uncompressed vectors.
 Searches with SQ are faster than searches with uncompressed vectors.
 Recall is similar to uncompressed vectors.